Skip to content

 Most older vendors still issue Open Badges 2.0, verifiable only while their platform is online.
 A badge that breaks once you leave the vendor was never really the earner's.

-Each one has the same root cause: a vendor holds your credentials, not you.
+Each one has the same root cause: a vendor, not you, holds your certificates.

 Three parties, one open standard.
-You only handle the first two steps; the rest runs on the standards, with no dijaza in the loop.
+You only handle the first two steps; the rest runs on the standard, with no dijaza in the loop.

 1. Define · You